sdisalvo-crd/your-own-wallet/README.md

 "buffer": "^6.0.3",
 ```

-3. Next, we add the following properties to the `webpack.config.js` file:
+3. Next, we open the `webpack.config.js` file and we add the following properties:

 ```
 experiments: {